-Notice of Potential Liability to Repair
+Notice of Potential Liability for Costs

 Owners are responsible for paying for repairs from the time a properly agreed decision to go ahead with work is reached.
 However, if an owner sells and moves, it may be difficult to contact them and to get them to pay for their share of repair costs.

-You can overcome this problem by serving a 'Notice of Potential Liability for Repairs'.
+You can overcome this problem by serving a Notice of Potential Liability for Costs.
 This notice makes the selling owner and the new owner jointly responsible for the repair costs.
-Any owner in the same building, or your property manager, can serve this notice.
+Any owner in the same building, or your property factor, can serve this notice.

 If you are working well with existing owners, you are advised to discuss the use of this safeguard with them first.